 How many assets can a FotoWare system handle?

 The maximum theoretical number of assets that a FotoWare system can handle is based on an Index Manager configuration with Unions.
 A Union can hold up to 32 indexes - each index can hold up to 3 million assets, so the theoretical maximum limit is 3 million * 32 = 96 million assets.
-This also scales well performance wise because each will would run on a separate Index Manager server.
+This also scales well performance-wise because each will would run on a separate Index Manager server.

 How many assets can one Index Manager Enterprise index?

 An Index Manager Enterprise can index up to 3 million assets.
 All assets can be stored in a single index if required, or they can be split across a maximum of 32 indexes on the server.
+If support for more assets is needed, an additional Index Manager Enterprise license can be obtained and activated on the server to allow up tp 6 million assets on a single server.

 What happens when an index reaches its 3-million file limit?